Tapret

 We will analyze each of these scenarios in depth in the next paragraphs.

-Tapret Incorporation without Script Path Spend
+Tapret Incorporation without pre-existing Script Path Spend

 +---+ +---+ +---+ +---+